 Related courses at City

-Whatever your level of interest in becoming an electrical engineer, City's courses can help you take one step closer to a career as an electrical engineer, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.
+Whatever your level of interest in becoming an electrical engineer, City's courses can help you take one step closer to a career as an electrical or systems engineer, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.

 Who can I work for as an electrical engineer?